Beam Longitudinal Dynamics Simulation Suite BLonD: Synchrotron radiation and quantum excitation

 The synchrotron radiation module in BLonD applies the energy kicks due to the average energy loss per particle per turn $U_0$, a damping term proportional to the particle energy offset, and quantum excitation.
 The detailed implementation is summarized in Ref.~\cite{JEMuller2017}.
 Later, the option of an `empty rf station' was added, which applies all kicks except for the rf kick.
 This is especially important for FCC-ee t$\mathrm{\bar{t}}$, which has a collision energy of 365~GeV and $U_0 = 9.2$~GeV.
 Its double rf system is distributed in two opposite locations of the ring and consists of multi-cell cavities operating at 400~MHz and 800~MHz providing 4~GV and 6.9~GV of rf voltage, respectively.

-The importance of a correct distribution of kicks can be understood through a simulation example, in which a single bunch is generated with a normalized rms energy spread of about $2.2\times 10^{-3}$ and eight rf stations are used, with only two of them providing half of the total voltage each.
-The others are empty and activated by setting zero rf voltage for them.
+The importance of a correct distribution of kicks can be understood through a simulation example, in which a single bunch is generated with a normalized relative rms energy spread of about $2.2\times 10^{-3}$, using eight rf stations, out of which only two provide half of the total voltage each.
+The others are `empty' and activated by setting zero rf voltage for them.
 The evolution of the normalized rms energy spread shows that the equilibrium value agrees well with the analytic expectation~\cite{SYLee}, see Fig.~\ref{fig:FCC-ee}.
 In similar simulations with only two rf stations, and without additional empty rf stations, particles are lost from the bucket due to large discrete kicks given by synchrotron radiation and quantum excitation.